coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 (co)recursive term (or after the definition of each of them in case of mutual definitions).
 The exact syntax is given by :n:`@decl_notation` for inductive, co-inductive, recursive and corecursive definitions and in :ref:`record-types` for records.
-Note that only syntax modifiers that do not require to add or change a parsing rule are accepted.
+Note that only syntax modifiers that do not require adding or changing a parsing rule are accepted.

    .. insertprodn decl_notations decl_notation